-First I wish to acknowledge the invaluable assistance I got from my supervisor Mr. Sunday Arthur, without you I wouldn't have finished this research in the required time.
-Special thanks also go to him for him for his necessary guidance through this research work.
-Am also indebted to all my lecturers.
+First I wish to acknowledge the invaluable assistance I got from my supervisor Mr. Michael Ruteganda, without you I wouldn't have finished this research in required time.
+Special thanks also go to him for his necessary guidance through this research work.
+I am also indebted to all my lecturers.

-A very special thanks go to fellow students Barine, Julius, Lydia, Mike among others I could not have done it with out all of you.
+A very special thanks go to fellow students.
+I could not have done it without all of you.